Cyberattack on US Pipeline Is Linked to Criminal Gang

 The pipeline, operated by Georgia-based Colonial Pipeline, carries gasoline and other fuel from Texas to the Northeast.
 It delivers roughly 45% of fuel consumed on the East Coast, according to the company.

+On Sunday, Colonial Pipeline said it was actively in the process of restoring some of its IT systems.
+It says it remains in contact with law enforcement and other federal agencies, including the Department of Energy, which is leading the federal government response.
+The company has not said what was demanded or who made the demand.

-However, the person close to the investigation, speaking on condition of anonymity, identified the culprit as DarkSide.
-It is among ransomware gangs that have “professionalized” a criminal industry that has cost Western nations tens of billions of dollars in losses in the past three years.
+However, two people close to the investigation, speaking on condition of anonymity, identified the culprit as DarkSide.
+It is among ransomware gangs that have "professionalized" a criminal industry that has cost Western nations tens of billions of dollars in losses in the past three years.

-DarkSide claims that it does not attack medical, educational or government targets — only large corporations — and that it donates a portion of its take to charity.
+DarkSide claims that it does not attack hospitals and nursing homes, educational or government targets and that it donates a portion of its take to charity.
 It has been active since August and, typical of the most potent ransomware gangs, is known to avoid targeting organizations in former Soviet bloc nations.

 Colonial did not say whether it has paid or was negotiating a ransom, and DarkSide neither announced the attack on its dark web site nor responded to an Associated Press reporter’s queries.
 The lack of acknowledgment usually indicates a victim is either negotiating or has paid.

+On Sunday, Colonial Pipeline said it is developing a “system restart” plan.
+It said its main pipeline remains offline but some smaller lines are now operational.

+"We are in the process of restoring service to other laterals and will bring our full system back online only when we believe it is safe to do so, and in full compliance with the approval of all federal regulations," the company said in a statement.

-Commerce Secretary Gina Raimondo said Sunday that ransomware attacks are “what businesses now have to worry about,” and that she will work “very vigorously” with the Homeland Security Department to address the problem, calling it a top priority for the administration.
+Commerce Secretary Gina Raimondo said Sunday that ransomware attacks are “what businesses now have to worry about,” and that she will work “very vigorously” with the Department of Homeland Security to address the problem, calling it a top priority for the administration.

 “Unfortunately, these sorts of attacks are becoming more frequent,” she said on CBS’ "Face the Nation."
 “We have to work in partnership with business to secure networks to defend ourselves against these attacks.”